Leaky Gut Connection to Mental Health with Raine Irving Saunders

 The central nervous system is in communication with the gut via the sympathetic and parasympathetic branches of the autonomic nervous system, the involuntary arm of the nervous system that controls heart rate, breathing, and digestion.
 The autonomic nervous system is tasked with the job of regulating the speed at which food transits through the gut, the secretion of acid in our stomach, and the production of mucus on the intestinal lining.
 The hypothalamic-pituitary-adrenal axis, or HPA axis, is another mechanism by which the brain can communicate with the gut to help control digestion through the action of hormones. – The Good Gut

 You see, there is a direct connection between the central nervous system (which brain is part of) and the gut.
 And the reverse is true too.
 The microbes in the gut affects the moods as they influence the production of neurotransmitter serotonin that affects our moods.
 Dr. Nancy Campbell-McBride states in her book, Gut and Psychology Syndrome, 80% of immunity starts in the gut but also when damaged gut lining allows the neurotoxins to escape into the bloodstream, they travel to the brain, cross the blood-brain barrier and affect the mental health.

-In the Wellness Wednesday Episode #5 with Raine Irving Saunders from Health Your Gut with Food, she explains her own experience of 20 year mental health issues that have been helped with the GAPS diet and other gut healing protocol.
+In the Wellness Wednesday Episode #5 with Raine Irving Saunders from Heal Your Gut with Food, she explains her own experience of 20 year mental health issues that have been helped with the GAPS diet and other gut healing protocol.

 The webinar covers:

-- Raine’s 20 year long health problems, including insomnia, anxiety, depression, panic attacks and even suicidal thoughts
+- Raine’s 20-year long health problems, including insomnia, anxiety, depression, panic attacks and even suicidal thoughts

 - Gut healing protocols she used and still uses